N1vn0vem8er/8080ide/README.md

 # 8080 IDE
-Integrated development enviroment for Intel 8080 microprocessor.
+Integrated development environment for Intel 8080 microprocessor.

 ## Table of contents